Sort-Out/knowledge/README.md

-# go-fuck-the-knowledge
-1、use for all kinds of knowledge making up
+use for all kinds of knowledge making up